puppetlabs/puppet-docs/source/guides/cloud_pack_getting_started.markdown

 * `--image, -i` --- The name of the AMI to use when creating the instance.
 **Required.**
-* `--keypair` --- The Amazon-managed SSH keypair to use for accessing the instance. **Required.**
+* `--keyname` --- The name of the Amazon-managed SSH keypair to use for accessing the instance. **Required.**
 * `--group, -g, --security-group` --- The security group(s) to apply to the instance.
 Can be a single group or a path-separator (colon, on *nix systems)